timmo001/ha-card-feature-weather-forecast/README.md

 https://github.com/user-attachments/assets/b9081de3-0d2e-4199-a740-d3970a38eb78

 Original from https://github.com/home-assistant/frontend/pull/51559 which is not a good fit for main repo, so was moved here.
 Some other concerns raised on that PR are not resolved at time of writing.
-This is for my personal use and support will be limited.
+Support will be limited, but contributions and fixes welcome.

 ## Installation